AVSLab/basilisk/src/simulation/dynamics/prescribedMotion/prescribedMotionStateEffector.rst

 Executive Summary
 -----------------
 The prescribed motion class is an instantiation of the state effector abstract class.
-This module describes the dynamics of a six-degree of freedom (6 DOF) prescribed rigid body connected to a central rigid spacecraft hub.
+This module describes the dynamics of a rigid sub-component whose three-dimensional motion can be kinematically prescribed relative to a central rigid spacecraft hub whose body frame is denoted as the frame :math:`\mathcal{B}`.
 The body frame for the prescribed body is designated by the frame :math:`\mathcal{F}`.
-The prescribed body is mounted onto a hub-fixed interface described by a mount frame :math:`\mathcal{M}`.
-The prescribed body may be commanded to translate and rotate in three-dimensional space with respect to the interface it is mounted on.
-Accordingly, the prescribed states for the secondary body are written with respect to the mount frame, :math:`\mathcal{M}`.
-The prescribed states are:
+The prescribed body must be commanded to translate and rotate in three-dimensional space relative to a hub-fixed interface designated as the mount frame :math:`\mathcal{M}`.
+Accordingly, the prescribed states for the sub-component are written with respect to the mount frame :math:`\mathcal{M}`:
 ``r_FM_M``, ``rPrime_FM_M``, ``rPrimePrime_FM_M``, ``omega_FM_F``, ``omegaPrime_FM_F``, and ``sigma_FM``.

-The states of the prescribed body are not defined in this module.
-Therefore, separate kinematic profiler modules must be connected to this module's :ref:`PrescribedTranslationMsgPayload` and :ref:`PrescribedRotationMsgPayload` input messages to profile the prescribed body's states as a function of time.
-These message connections are required to provide the prescribed body's states to this dynamics module.
-Note that either a single profiler can be connected to these input messages or two separate profiler modules can be used; where one profiles the prescribed body's translational states and the other profiles the prescribed body's rotational states.
+The states of the prescribed body are not defined or integrated in this module.
+No equations of motion exist that need to be integrated for this type of state effector.
+Therefore, separate kinematic profiler modules must be connected to this module's prescribed motion :ref:`PrescribedTranslationMsgPayload` and :ref:`PrescribedRotationMsgPayload` input messages to profile the prescribed sub-component's states as a function of time.
+These message connections are required to provide the sub-component's states to this dynamics module.
+Note that either a single profiler can be connected to both of these input messages, or two separate profiler modules can be used; where one profiles the sub-component's translational states and the other profiles the sub-component's rotational states.
+See the example script :ref:`scenarioDeployingSolarArrays` for more information about how to set up hub-relative multi-body prescribed motion using this state effector module and the associated kinematic profiler modules.

 Message Connection Descriptions
 -------------------------------